dazocc/SpringCloud/README.md

 This repository is a case study of microservice spring using spring cloud.

-In project exists two  microservices(order and payment).
+In project there are two microservices(order and payment).

 The tecnology apply are: